Okanjo/okanjo-docs/docs/Events.md

-# Events
+# Events (BETA)

 An Event resource is generated when something occurs on the Okanjo platform.
-Events can pass along greatly differing data sets, but all will be centered around the event that took place (E.g. Data about an order being updated will be sent when an `updated_order` event occurs).
+Events can pass along greatly differing data sets, but all will be centered around the event that took place.
+For example, an order that was updated will be sent when an `order.updated` event occurs).
 Data about these events are transmitted by webhook to a third party URL at their request.

+> Note: Events and Webhooks are currently in beta.
+Design may change in the future and not all events are available for webhooks.
+Please let us know your experience using Okanjo Events.

+> Note: Webhooks are only available to marketplaces.
+In the future, we will make webhooks available to users and stores.

-# Objects
+## Objects

 * [`Event`](Objects.html#Event) – Event object (transmitted to client)
 * [`Event Subscription`](Objects.html#EventSubscription) - A subscription record for an event type to a URL

-# Important Notes

-If you have configured events, they will come from one of two IP addresses: `96.30.254.41` and `96.30.254.43`.
-These addresses should not change, but if they do they will be reported here.

-# Workflow Example
+## Workflow Example

 For this example, we're going to subscribe to the event that is triggered whenever a user uploads a product to Okanjo.